Adroiti/docs-for-code-review-tools/checkstyle-AvoidStarImport.md

 ## Description

-Checks that there are no import statements that use the `*` notation.
+Importing all classes from a package or static members from a class leads to tight coupling between packages or classes and might lead to problems when a new version of a library introduces name clashes.

-Rationale: importing all classes from a package or static members from a class leads to tight coupling between packages or classes and might lead to problems when a new version of a library introduces name clashes.
+The advantage of explicitly listing all imports is that you can tell at a glance which class you meant to use, which simply makes reading the code that much easier.
+Also, modern IDEs should address possible maintenance issues related to explicit imports (e.g. removing or renaming a class).

 ## Examples